 The major themes that will be explored during the symposium include energy poverty, responsibility to protect civilian populations, the intersection of environmental movements and human rights, food systems, and wetlands.

-Also participating are Prof. Linda Malone of William and Mary School of Law and Prof. Stephanie Tai of Wisconsin Law School, both of whom are well known in the areas of science and the environment and international environmental law, respectively.
+Panelists include Prof. Lakshman Guruswamy, a globally renowned scholar in the area of energy law, of the University of Colorado Law School and Prof. Linda Malone, well known in the area of science and the environment, of William and Mary School of Law.
 Prof. Sara Seck of University of Western Ontario Law School is an expert in corporate social responsibility who has been involved at a high level on issues related to the United Nations Ruggie Report.
 Prof. Monique Segarra of the Bard Center for Environmental Policy will offer a perspective from outside the legal academy.

 Several Washington and Lee professors also will participate as moderators and discussants.
-These professors include Johanna Bond, Greg Cooper, Mark Drumbl, Russell Miller, and Kish Vinayagamoorthy.
+These professors include Johanna Bond, Mark Drumbl, Joseph Guse and Kish Vinayagamoorthy.

 The Journal of Energy, Climate, and the Environment is a student-edited periodical whose mission is to engage and educate the legal community, policy-makers, and the general public through publications and symposia on climate change, energy, and environmental issues affecting local, national, and global communities.
 Learn more about the Journal at http://law.wlu.edu/jece.